rust-bakery/nom/README.md

 assert_eq!(r2, Done(&b"X"[..], A{a: 1, b: 2}));
 ```

 The double right arrow `>>` is used as separator between every parser in the sequence, and the last closure can see the variables storing the result of parsers.
+Unless the specified return type is already a tuple, the final line should be that type wrapped in a tuple.

 More examples of [`do_parse!`](http://rust.unhandledexpression.com/nom/macro.do_parse.html) and [`tuple!`](http://rust.unhandledexpression.com/nom/macro.tuple.html) usage can be found in the [INI file parser example](tests/ini.rs).